elastest/elastest-platform-manager/docs/usage.md

 ## Adapters

 The EPM works together with different adapters, so that it is able to communicate and execute on a number of different Virtual Environments.
-More information about the adapters and how to start them can be found [here](adapters).
+More information about the adapters and how to start them can be found [here][adapters].

 ## Workers